vossavant/css-styleguide/README.md

   ```
   <a href="#table-of-contents">⬆ Back to Top</a>

 - **<a href="#14.2">14.2 Styling</a><a name="user-content-14.2"></a>** In general, links should be **bold** and colored GSC Blue (`#00bdff`).
 On hover, links should darken to GSC Dark Blue (`#0097d4`) and be underlined, or otherwise have some visible change that clearly indicates the text is a clickable link.
-One popular alternative is to give the link a subtle background color on hover.

-	These guidelines can be adjusted ad hoc; for example, sometimes you want to link a header, and it would look better to leave the header a dark color.
+	These guidelines can be adjusted ad hoc; e.g., sometimes you want to link a header, and it would look better to leave the header a dark color.
 This is fine, provided there is a clear hover effect.
 When in doubt, remember that it's best to only link things that users would expect to be linked (titles to blog posts, for instance).

   <a href="http://gospotcheck.com/link-to-demo"><img height="17" src="http://www.gospotcheck.com/images/github-demo-button.png" title="See it in action"></a>